-The first purpose-built Post Office in Mt Roskill opened on the 4 October 1963 at the corner of Dominion Road and Jasper Ave.
-The building cost £45,000 and was opened by the Post Master General Mr. Kinsella.
-Speakers at the official opening included Mayor Mr. K.W Hay, the M.P. for Roskill Mr. A.J.
-Faulkner and the President of the Mt Roskill Business Association Mr. G Gilmore.
-The post office employed 27 people when opened.
-It was one of six new post offices opened in New Zealand between October and November 1963 and was the largest suburban post office of its kind in Auckland at the time.
-It housed a sorting room at the upper level which was a unique feature at the time.
+The first purpose-built post office in Mt Roskill opened on the 4 October 1963 at the corner of Dominion Road and Jasper Ave.
+The building cost £45,000 and was opened by the Post Master General Mr Kinsella.
+Speakers at the official opening included Mayor Mr KW Hay, the MP for Roskill Mr A J Faulkner and the president of Mt Roskill the Association, Mr G Gilmore.
+The post office employed 27 people.
+It was one of six new post offices opened in New Zealand between October and November 1963 and was the largest suburban post office of its kind in Auckland.
+It housed a sorting room at the upper level, a unique feature at the time.
 The building was designed by the architectural division of the Ministry of Works for the Post and Telegraph Department.
-It was built by H.C.
-Page and Co Ltd. Blue glass panels used on the facades at the upper level were specially imported from Belgium.
+The builder was H C Page and Co Ltd. Blue glass panels on the façades at the upper level were specially imported from Belgium.
+199

-The Mt Roskill South post office at 1243 Dominion Road Extension was built in 1973 as a single storey concrete block building by Keith Hay Ltd for \$39,728.
-Before this, deputations had been made from early 1927 for a public telephone and post office to be opened at what was then "Arkell's Road".
+The Mt Roskill South post office at 1243 Dominion Road Extension was a single-storey concrete block building built by Keith Hay Ltd in 1973 for \$39,728.
+From early 1927, deputations had called for a public telephone and post office at what was then Arkell's Road.
 A post office occupied leased premises from March 1957.
-The 1973 building was sold by NZ Post in 1987, replaced by a PostCentre in the Village Foodmarket, 1482 Dominion Road.

-Mt Roskill East post office opened 11 October 1965 at the corner of Duke Street and Mt Eden Road, and was renamed Landscape Post Office 1 May 1981.
-It became a Postbank in 1987, with postal services still continuing in conjunction with the banking services, until the office was completely shut down 26 March 1987 after an armed bank robbery.
+The 1973 building was sold by NZ Post in 1987, replaced by a Post Centre in the Village Foodmarket, at 1482 Dominion Road.200 services, until the office was completely shut down on 26 March 1987 after an armed bank robbery.
 201

+Mt Roskill East post office opened on 11 October 1965 at the corner of Duke Street and Mt Eden Road, and was renamed Landscape Post Office 1 May 1981.
+It became a Postbank in 1987, with postal services still continuing in conjunction with the banking

 White Swan Road post office operated from leased premises at the corner of White Swan and Richardson Roads from February 1958 until October 1986 when the lease expired.
-202 Lynfield post office operated in the new Auckland Harbour Board subdivision at the corner of Hillsborough Road and The Avenue from June 1966 until February 1988.
-203
+Lynfield post office operated in the new Auckland Harbour Board subdivision at the corner of Hillsborough Road and The Avenue from June 1966 until February 1988.

-At Waikowhai, the first postal services were provided from leased premises in April 1949, in E R Monteith's store at the end of Dominion Road near Waikowhai Park.
+At Waikowhai, the first postal services were at leased premises in April 1949, in E R Monteith's store at the end of Dominion Road near Waikowhai Park.
 Postal facilities were introduced in February, 1950.
-That office was closed in January 1955.
-It was reopened on Richardson Road in a florist's shop in July 1955, with full accounting facilities introduced from October that year.
+That office closed in January 1955.
+It reopened on Richardson Road in a florist's shop in July 1955, with full accounting facilities from October that year.
 In November 1955 it was transferred to a drapery store.
-On 14 September 1964, a single-storey concrete building was opened at the corner of Richardson and Oakdale Roads and cost £8,525 to construct.
-The site had been purchased for £950 in 1959 from White Star Products Ltd. It was proposed to call this post office Hillsborough, but one with that name was still in existence at that time.
-204The Owairaka post office operated from a single storey concrete building at 192 Stoddard Road from 1967, on a site also purchased in 1959.
-It replaced leased shop-type premises in the area used from 1957.
-The 1967 building has since been sold, with postal services transferred to a Postshop at 218 Richardson Road.
+On 14 September 1964, a single-storey concrete building, which cost £8525 to construct, opened at the corner of Richardson and Oakdale roads.
+The site had been purchased for £950 in 1959 from White Star Products Ltd. The planned name was Hillsborough, but there was already one with that name.
+204The Owairaka post office operated from a single-storey concrete building at 192 Stoddard Road from 1967, on a site also purchased in 1959.
+It replaced leased shoptype premises used from 1957.
+The 1967 building has since been sold, and postal services moved to a Postshop at 218 Richardson Road.
 205